The best London rooftop bars for summer 2022

 336 Strand, London WC2R 1HA

-Sabine, London’s newest rooftop bar, opened in the heart of St Paul’s on Godliman Street on 20 May.
+Sabine, London’s newest rooftop bar, opened in the heart of St Paul’s on Godliman Street in May last year.
 With spectacular views of the cathedral and its own destination entrance, Sabine is a stunning venue with a chilled vibe and botanical interiors – a verdant oasis in the heart of The City.
 From afterwork drinks to weekend lounging, Sabine offers two outside terraces, one with a retractable roof for all weather drinking and dining.

 The menu features accessible and seasonally-changing small plates that take you to warmer climes, from burrata with white peach, pistachio and toast; and chilli and lemon crab sticks with brown crab ketchup; through to larger sharers of grilled octopus with Mojo Rojo sauce.
 Cocktails, like the décor, take a botanical theme, and sit alongside a range of craft beers, local gins, premium spirits, wines and champagnes.
 Escape the concrete jungle and head to London’s hottest sky bar.